cl-tohoku/AIO3_GPT_baseline_for_NLP/README.md

 # Introduction
-This repository holds a baseline model for exercises in Natural Language Processing 2023.
+This repository holds a baseline model for programming project in Natural Language Processing 2022.

 # Contents
 ## Environment construction